 Ok, let’s simplify this.

-Traditional music streaming services focus on improving individual listening experiences.
 Whereas, in the future, we will see an increase in social features where one can collaborate with friends to build a playlist for a party or any occasion.

-Overall, they will be able to discuss their type of music, artists, and discoveries with friends.
 As a result, this will benefit people to expose themselves to new music through their friends, foster a sense of community, and connect with music lovers.

-3. High-Fidelity Audio is On the Rise
+3. High-Fidelity Audio is on the Rise

 Digital audio is transforming into high-fidelity audio options, offering listeners a better and more engaging experience that’s close to the original recording.

-Currently, most streaming services use compressed audio formats (like MP3) to reduce file sizes.
 This makes streaming more efficient but sacrifices some audio information, which is also known as standard streaming.

 With Lossless audio becoming one of the biggest music streaming industry trends, the future of this industry is surely bright.
-Audio Formats like FLAC or ALAC will compress the music without any compromise to its information.

 As a result, you can listen to every subtle detail of the song, making you feel like you’re right in the recording studio with the artist.

-4. AR & VR integration
+4. AR & VR Integration

 While talking about music streaming trends, it’s impossible not to talk about AR & VR integration.
 Through this, you can attend concerts happening on the other side of the world.